Skip to content

-Learning Stanza: quick reference
+Learning Stanza: Quick Reference

 JITX is implemented in the LB Stanza (Stanza) programming language.
 We like stanza because it supports types to help write correct code, and also allows higher-level programming.
 We can write Stanza programs inline with JITX code, to generate designs, components, and modules programmatically.